-Break away from the norm.
+Breakaway from the norm.
 Do something different.
-Unlike standard traditional training Drama Based Training offers a completely unique approach.
-An approach that is powerful, relevant, different and fun.
-Staff who participate in DBT describe it as ‘a more interesting, interactive and enjoyable way of delivering training that is anything but boring!’
-As DBT is bespoke it will be developed to deliver identified outcomes for your business which will help you to smash your goals.
+Unlike regular traditional training, Drama Based Training offers an entirely unique approach.
+An approach that is powerful, relevant, different, and fun.
+Staff who take part in DBT describe it as ‘a more interesting, interactive and enjoyable way of delivering training that is anything but boring!’
+DBT is bespoke, so because it is exclusive to you, you will achieve your outcomes and smash your goals!

-It allows you to see things from a different perspective
+2. It allows you to see things from a different perspective.

-Drama Based Training techniques builds trust, ellicits an emotional response and allows risk-taking.
-When delegates are at ease, it helps to break down barriers and provoke discussion that wouldn’t come out of a standard training situation.
-Consequently, it results in delegates being more open to try multiple approaches assimilating new ideas into their own thinking which will ultimately benefit your business.
+Drama Based Training methods build trust, trigger an emotional response, and allow risk-taking.
+When people are at ease, it helps to break down barriers and provoke discussion that wouldn’t happen in a standard training situation.
+People are more open to try different approaches and embrace new ideas into their thinking.
+When this happens, the benefits to your business are long-lasting.

 The mix of techniques in Drama Based Training appeal to all learning styles.
 The multimedia, the drama, the engaging delivery style, captures attention.
 So it is a valuable tool for educating staff and improving motivation and confidence in the workplace.

 If you were unsure about Drama Based Training and the benefits for your business, hopefully, you have a clearer idea now.
 You may be thinking your corporate training program could do with a refresh!
 If that’s the case, please get in touch firstname.lastname@example.org (UK) email@example.com (AUS).